kohana/core/guide/kohana/security/validation.md

 All validation rules are defined as a field name, a method or function (using the [PHP callback](http://php.net/callback) syntax), and an array of parameters:

     $object->rule($field, $callback, array($parameter1, $parameter2));

+If no parameters are specified, the field value will be passed to the callback.
+The following two rules are equivalent.

+    $object->rule($field, 'not_empty');
+    $object->rule($field, 'not_empty', array(':value'));

+## Binding Variables

+The [Validation] class allows you to bind variables to certain strings so that they can be used when defining rules.
+Variables are bound by calling the [Validation::bind] method.

+    $object->bind(':model', $user_model);
+    // Future code will be able to use :model to reference the object
+    $object->rule('username', 'some_rule', array(':model'));

+By default, the validation object will automatically bind the following values for you to use as rule parameters:

+- `:validation` - references the validation object
+- `:field` - references the field name the rule is for
+- `:value` - references the value of the field the rule is for

 To start our example, we will perform validation on a `$_POST` array that contains user registration information: